Gradient Span Algorithms Make Predictable Progress in High Dimension: Setting and main results

 \subsection{The class of optimization algorithms \texorpdfstring{\(\gsa\)}{}}

 Given a sufficiently smooth function \(f:\mathbb R^\dims\to \mathbb R\), a naive optimization algorithm is given by gradient descent, whose evaluation points are recursively defined as

 with some initialization \(\param_0\in\real^\dims\) and a learning rate \(\alpha\).
 The reader might want to keep gradient descent in mind as a toy example, but everything we prove holds for a much larger class of first order algorithms that contains many standard optimizers.
-Gradient span algorithms (GSA) are this very general class of first order algorithms which pick the \(\timestep\)-th point \(\param_\timestep\) from the previous span of gradients
+Gradient span algorithms (GSA) are a very general class of first order algorithms which pick the \(\timestep\)-th point \(\param_\timestep\) from the previous span of gradients

 GSAs contain classic gradient descent, momentum methods such as heavy-ball momentum \citep{polyakMethodsSpeedingConvergence1964} and Nesterov's momentum \citep[e.g.][]{nesterovLecturesConvexOptimization2018}, and also the conjugate gradient method \citep{hestenesMethodsConjugateGradients1952}.
 GSAs do not only encompass minimizers but also maximizers and all sorts of other algorithms.
 While the initial point \(\param_0\) is typically not included in the span, we admit this generalization to allow for concepts such as `weight normalization' \citep{salimansWeightNormalizationSimple2016}, which project points back to the sphere (see Remark~\ref{rem: projection} for further details).
 Since the defining property \eqref{eq: gsa property} of gradient span algorithms is not sufficient to identify a particular GSA, we define a very general parametric family of GSAs in Definition~\ref{def: general gsa}.
 This family includes all the algorithms mentioned above.
 Importantly, the parametrization chosen does not use dimension specific information and a fixed gradient span algorithm (such as gradient descent) can therefore be used for all dimensions.
+In Table \ref{table: characterization of gsa} we use a non-exhaustive list of popular algorithms to illustrate the generality of gradient span algorithms.
+The main limitation are preconditioning methods, which are further discussed in Remark~\ref{rem: preconditioning}.

 \begin{definition}[General gradient span algorithm] For a starting point \(\param_0\in \real^\dims\) and a function \(f:\real^\dims\to\real\), a \emph{gradient span algorithm} \(\gsa\) selects

 where we assume the prefactors \(\lr_\timestep = (\lr^{(\param)}_\timestep) \cup (\lr^{(g)}_{\timestep,k})_{k=0,\dots,\timestep-1}\), using the union \(\cup\) to indicate a concatenation of tuples, to be functions \(\lr_\timestep = \lr_\timestep(\info_{\timestep-1})\) of the previous dimensionless information \(\info_{\timestep-1}\) available at time \(\timestep\), that is